catpea/poetry/db/poetry-0119.md

 ![Forever](image/poetry-0119-forever.jpg)

-Over at 14 Mile it ends wonderfully unceremoniously, it just pops out onto a sidewalk.
+Over at 14 Mile it ends wonderfully unceremoniously,<br>
+it just pops out onto a sidewalk.

-Where motorists jump in their cars slightly, as you pop out slightly dehydrated, a little crazed, a bit wild.
+Where motorists jump in their cars slightly,<br>
+as you pop out slightly dehydrated, a little crazed, a bit wild.